chloeminkyung/MS_MARCOV2/README.md

 ## Training

-#### Modify BOTH config.yaml file in ./experiment folder AND  ./scripts file AND ./ file to match your desired paramaters such as training epochs, dropout rate, learning rate etc.
+#### Modify BOTH config.yaml file in experiment folder AND scripts file AND MS_MARCO_Edited file to match your desired paramaters such as training epochs, dropout rate, learning rate etc.
 and run the following scripts. (same as 4. above)
 ~~~
 python ./scripts/train.py ./experiment ./Data/<chosen training data> --cuda=False
 ~~~
 ## Training Senario 1 -- have checkpoint
-#### Check your ./experiment file and if there is a file called checkpoint without extension (not checkpoint.opt).
+#### Check your experiment file and if there is a file called checkpoint without extension (not checkpoint.opt).

 ### a) And you want to resume training,
 ~~~